coder83431/-Building-Intuition-for-DNS/README.md

 <h2>List of Prerequisites</h2>

 - Microsoft Azure
-- Two VM (virtual machienes) algready settedup and working: We will call them Client-1 and DC-1
+- Two VMs(virtual machines)are already setup and working: We will call them Client-1 and DC-1
-- Microsoft Active Discovery installed on the DC-1 controller and promoted to a domamin controller -The Client-1 vm is connected to the DC-1 VM which has Active Directory installed on it.
+- Microsoft Active Discovery installed on the DC-1 controller and promoted to a domamin controller -The Client-1 VM is connected to the DC-1 VM which has Active Directory installed on it.
+Both VMs are connected to the same domain.

 <h2>Installation Steps</h2>